Skip to main content

 120L mistakeBuying the fish at the length you see in the shop, not the adult length on its profile.
 The shop length is six months old at most.

-Good first pass (conservative community rules)
+Good first pass

-Beginner-peaceful picks (subset)
+Beginner-peaceful picks

-Caution (suitable by min tank, not a free “community” pass)
+Caution (fits the litres, not a free community pass)

-Fin nippers, semi-aggressive, advanced care, large groups, or may-eat-small-fish on file — may work in a mature, species-appropriate setup.
+Fin nippers, semi-aggressive fish, advanced care, big groups, or species that may eat smaller tank mates.
+Can work in a mature, species-appropriate setup.
+Not a starter mix.

 Specialist / high-load (even if min ≤ 120L)

-Predatory, aggressive, advanced, large group needs, or may-eat-small — not typical community-first stocking.
+Predatory, aggressive, advanced, large groups, or may-eat-small.
+Not a typical community-first stock.

 Angelfish, larger gouramis (moonlight, opaline), and tinfoil barbs still want more length.
 Clown loaches at adult size remain a future-tank problem.
 Big cichlid plans (oscars, severums, large acaras) are not 120L plans even if the litre count says they fit.